 On December the 1st Slovenian Third Age University organised a panel with the above title.
 It took place in the framework of the monthly School in the library, an event that is regularly organised in one of the town book stores.
 The panel was on the definition and characteristics of language/languages.
-The role of rare languages, the ancient lingua franca in the Mediterranean region and the today's p English serving as a language for communicating.
-It was about teaching and learning foreign languages at Slovenian Third Age University etc. Andrej Šolar said that grammar, morphology etc., learning the system of language is important precisely when one is in the phase of learning a language.
-It helps learning but not that much when language is use in everyday life.
+The role of rare languages, the ancient lingua franca in the Mediterranean region and the present English serving as a language for communicating.
+It was about teaching and learning foreign languages at Slovenian Third Age University etc.